frumioj/pysaml2/doc/howto/config.rst

 .. note:: You can build the metadata file for your services directly from the
     configuration.The make_metadata.py script in the pySAML2 tools directory
     will do that for you.

+    An example of using this script:

+    make_metadata.py pysaml2_conf.py

 Configuration directives
 ::::::::::::::::::::::::